-Six months ago I was ordained as an elder at Grace Bible Fellowship in Sunnyvale, CA. Prior to my ordination I was required complete an oral examination.
-This two-hour, 70-question theological interview and was the final step in a multi-step ordination process that was designed to revere Paul’s admonishment to Timothy: “Do not be hasty in the laying on of hands” (1 Tim 5:22).
+Six months ago I was ordained as an elder at Grace Bible Fellowship in Sunnyvale, CA. Prior to my ordination, I was required to complete an oral examination.
+This two-hour, 70-question theological interview and was the final step in a multi-step ordination process that was designed to respect Paul’s admonishment to Timothy: “Do not be hasty in the laying on of hands” (1 Tim 5:22).
 These elders were not hasty, and I am grateful for their patience and care.

 Nevertheless, the apostle Paul, in writing to the doctrinally-sound Philippians, didn’t, in light of their theological unity, refuse to admonish these believers to pursue relational unity.
 Rather, it was for the very reason they were united around the truths of the gospel that Paul instructed these Christians to pursue relational unity and like-mindedness (see Phil 1:27-2:11).
 To be sure, doctrinal unity is prior to and provides the grounds for genuine relational unity.
 But it is never enough for a church to exist with corporate commitment to specific theological truths without a hearty commitment to inter-personal unity.

 With this in mind, I would like to suggest seven practices that will promote and protect unity among the elder team.

 (1) Pray regularly for the spiritual good and joy of each of the elders.
 Regular prayer for the other members of the elder team is essential to forging a unity that endures.
 The primary culprits to unity–bitterness, suspicion, anger, pride, selfish ambition–grow quickly and pervasively in prayerless hearts.
 But if we commit ourselves to intercede regularly for the spiritual prosperity and joy of each of the elders on the team, we will find it difficult, if not impossible, to nurse sins of bitterness and pride toward our brothers.